Iris Lam Chen: Career and outstanding projects

-On the other hand, in her work at Global Metro Art, she is in charge of the management, consultancy, production and organization of independent and private cultural projects, in which her latest project stands out, the Human Suit Cultural Circuit, declared of national cultural interest in Costa Rica.
-Related to this, she produced the Costa Rican participation in the artistic exchange program between China, Latin America and the Caribbean of the Ministry of Culture of China (2021), the Tijuana International Triennale of Pictoric Art in Mexico (2024), the SACO Contemporary Art Biennial in Chile (2021) at the Historic Pier of Antofagasta, at the Camagüey International Video Art Festival (2021) at the headquarters of the Circuit for the Exhibition and Development of New Media, the VII Festival of Latin American and Caribbean Art in China (2019) at the Beijing World Art Museum, the Artist-in-Residence for the 6th Season of Beijing Latin American Art (2019) at the Hanwei International Arts Center, and the Official Issue of Envelopes and Stamps China Post 70th Anniversary of the Republic of China (2019) and Beijing International Art Biennale (2017) commemorative at the National Art Museum of China.
+On the other hand, in her work at La Vivera Oficina, she is in charge of the management, consultancy, production and organization of independent and private cultural projects, in which her first project stands out, the Human Suit Cultural Circuit, declared of national cultural interest in Costa Rica.
+Related to this, she produced the Costa Rican participation in the Tijuana International Triennial of Pictorial Art ("024), the SACO Contemporary Art Biennale in Chile (2021), held at the Historic Pier of Antofagasta, in the Camagüey International Video Art Festival (2021), held at the headquarters of the Circuit for the Exhibition and Development of New Media, in the artistic exchange program between China, Latin America and the Caribbean of the Ministry of Culture of China (2021), in the VII Festival of Latin American and Caribbean Art in China (2019) at the Beijing World Art Museum, the Artist-in-Residence for the 6th Season of Beijing Latin American Art (2019) at the Hanwei International Arts Center, and the Official Issue of Envelopes and Stamps China Post 70th Anniversary of the Republic of China (2019) and Beijing International Art Biennale (2017) commemorative at the National Art Museum of China.

 She has been a professor of Cultural Management at the University of Costa Rica with courses related to cultural marketing and strategy.
 UCR is the only university in Latin America that has a bachelor's degree in cultural management.
 At UCR she is also a researcher on genealogy and Chinese migration in Costa Rica.